shopware/docs/guides/plugins/plugins/framework/rule/add-custom-rules.md

 You also should be familiar with the [Dependency Injection container](../../plugin-fundamentals/dependency-injection.md) as this is used to register your custom rule.

+It might be helpful to gather some general understanding about the [concept of rules](../../../../../concepts/framework/rules) as well.

 ## Create custom rule

 To create a custom rule, we have to implement both backend \(PHP\) code and a user interface in the administration to manage it.
 Let's start with the PHP part first, which basically handles the main logic of our rule.
 After that, there will be an example to actually show your new rule in the administration.